The Basilica

-Built between 1390 and 1663, the Basilica of San Petronio is one of the most majestic and important examples of an Italian Gothic cathedral.
+Built between 1390 and 1663, the Basilica of San Petronio represents one of the most majestic and significant examples of Italian Gothic cathedral architecture.

-Despite its large size (132 metres long, 60 metres wide and 44 metres high), the Basilica has a harmonious and balanced appearance that softens the sometimes exaggerated verticalism of the Gothic style, interpreting it in an entirely original way.
+Despite its large dimensions (132 metres in length, 60 in width and 44 in height), the Basilica has a harmonious and balanced appearance that tempers the sometimes exaggerated verticality of the Gothic style, interpreting it in a wholly original way.

 Explore the Basilica of San Petronio like never before.
 Discover its hidden corners and observe its wonders from unique and spectacular perspectives thanks to drone footage.